What You’ll Learn 🎯

 Circle fit analysis procedure

-Our final result shows 72,775 Hz and a damping factor of 0,038.
-With these parameters, one can proceed further in the Dewesoft Modal Analysis module or in other simulation software.
+The final result shows a resonance frequency of 72.775 Hz and a damping factor of 0.038.
+These parameters can be used for further analysis in the Dewesoft Modal Analysis module or exported to other simulation software.

 Modal analysis of complex structures